Filing the Certificate of Organization Is Simple!

 In Massachusetts, you aren’t required to have an Operating Agreement to officially form an LLC, but it's still a good idea to have one.
-You can start your operating agreement before, during, or after you file your Articles of Organization.
+You can start your operating agreement before, during, or after you file your Certificate of Organization.

 Your operating agreement will be kept in your LLC’s private business records; you do not file it with the state.